avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ### New Transactions

 - P-Chain
+  - `ConvertSubnetTx`
+  - `RecoverSubnetTx`
   - `RegisterSubnetValidatorTx`
   - `SetSubnetValidatorWeightTx`
   - `ExitValidatorSetTx`
-  - `SetSubnetManagerTx`
   - `IncreaseBalanceTx`

-Once a Subnet issues a `SetSubnetManagerTx`, `AddSubnetValidatorTx` and `RemoveSubnetValidatorTx` can no longer be used to modify that Subnet's validator set.
+Once a Subnet issues a `ConvertSubnetTx`, `AddSubnetValidatorTx` and `RemoveSubnetValidatorTx` can no longer be used to modify that Subnet's validator set.
 A Subnet Validator added with an `AddSubnetValidatorTx` will continue to validate the Subnet until their `EndTime` is reached.
 After expiry, those validators (if they want to continue validating) must use the `RegisterSubnetValidatorTx` flow outlined in this ACP to register as a Subnet Validator.

 ## Reference Implementation